zietzm/abo_covid/manuscript.md

 We considered EHR data up to April 5, 2020.
 Our analyses were conducted using the R language, and we used the `meta` package [@doi:10/drbb] for meta-analysis.
-While our data from NYP are protected by HIPAA and cannot be released, we have released all code used for our analysis at <https://github.com/zietzm/abo_covid_analysis>.
+While our data from NYP are protected by HIPAA and cannot be released, we have made all code used for our analysis available at <https://github.com/zietzm/abo_covid_analysis>.
 The manuscript was written [openly on GitHub](https://github.com/zietzm/abo_covid) using the Manubot software [@doi:10.1371/journal.pcbi.1007128].